Best Sugar Cookie Recipe EVER

-- In the bowl of your mixer cream butter and sugar until smooth.
+- In the bowl of your mixer, CREAM butter and sugar until smooth, at least 3 minutes

 - DO NOT CHILL THE DOUGH.
-Divide into workable batches, roll out onto a floured surface and cut.
+Divide into workable batches (2-3 chunks), roll out onto a floured surface, and cut.
 You want these cookies to be on the thicker side (closer to 1/4 inch rather than 1/8).

 - Bake at 350 for 6-8 minutes.
 Let cool on the cookie sheet until firm enough to transfer to a cooling rack.